eikek/docspell/website/site/content/docs/query/_index.md

   show only incoming, `false` to show only outgoing.

-These fields support all operators, except `incoming` and `inbox` which expect boolean values and there these operators don't make much sense.
+These fields support all operators, except `incoming` and `inbox` which expect boolean values and for those some operators don't make sense.

 Fields that map to more than one value: